 Ex: Intel Core i5-1335U, AMD Ryzen 5 7530U, Apple M3

-Intel's processor tiers.
-The i3 is entry-level, the i5 is mid-range (excellent value for money), the i7 is high-end for demanding tasks, and the i9 is for professionals.
-The number after (e.g., i5-1235U) indicates the generation.
+Intel's four processor tiers.
+The i3 is entry-level (office work, browsing), the i5 is mid-range (excellent value for the majority), the i7 is high-end (heavy multitasking, content creation), and the i9 is the top tier (workstations, professional use).
+The number after (e.g., i5-1335U) indicates the generation — newer is better.
+Since 2024, Intel also offers the Core Ultra line, which is gradually replacing the classic Core series.

 Ex: 15" Full HD display, 24" 1080p monitor

 The unit of measurement for processor speed.
 A 3.5 GHz processor performs 3.5 billion operations per second.
-The higher the number, the faster the processor — but the generation matters a lot too.
+The higher the number, the faster the processor — but the generation and core count matter a lot too.

 Ex: 2.4 GHz, 3.5 GHz, 5.0 GHz